 The General Partner anticipates that approximately 90% of the Fund's assets will ultimately be managed by third party sub-advisors and invested in managed futures funds.
 This part of the General Partner's strategy involves retaining the best available trading talent to work as external sub-advisors on the Fund's behalf.
 The General Partner anticipates that once the Fund begins to commence operations, it will typically retain seven to twelve third party sub-advisors and managed futures funds at any given time.
-Additionally, the Fund will not allocate more than twenty-five percent (25%) of its assets to any particular sub-adviser or managed futures fund or due to losses by the Fund elsewhere, a sub-adviser or managed futures fund as more than twenty-five percent (25%) of the Fund's assets, the General Partner will redistribute such assets so that the sub-adviser or managed futures fund does not have more than twenty-five percent (25%).
-Allocation of the Fund's assets among sub-advisers and managed futures funds will be determined by the General Partner primarily by gauging the overall portfolio of positions of each sub-advisor and managed futures fund and the
+Additionally, the Fund will not allocate more than twenty-five percent (25%) of its assets to any particular sub-adviser or managed futures fund at any time.
+If, due to gains by a particular sub-adviser or managed futures fund or due to losses by the Fund elsewhere, a sub-adviser or managed futures fund has more than twenty-five percent (25%) of the Fund's assets, the General Partner will redistribute such assets so that the sub-adviser or managed futures fund does not have more than twenty-five percent (25%).
+Allocation of the Fund's assets among sub-advisers and managed futures funds will be determined by the General Partner primarily by gauging the overall portfolio of positions of each sub-advisor and managed futures fund and the correlation of returns amongst all sub-advisors' and managed futures funds' strategies and portfolios.
+Generally speaking, the General Partner will not redistribute the Fund's assets to sub-advisers who have generated losses for the Fund for the purpose of maintaining any strict allocation ratio amongst subadvisors.
+The modification of asset allocations amongst sub-advisors will not change the calculation of "new appreciation" for purposes of the General Partner's Incentive Allocation, as "new appreciation" takes into account unrealized, as well as realized, gains and losses.
+The General Partner will typically be able to quickly modify the Fund's allocations amongst sub-advisors, as there will be no withdrawal restrictions on the Fund's managed futures accounts and the General Partner will negotiate an up-front waiver of any withdrawal restrictions of any managed futures funds on the Fund's behalf.
+Therefore, there will be no adverse impact to the Fund of reallocating assets away from a sub-advisor that is in a loss position other than such existing losses, whether realized or unrealized.
+Sub-advisors will be monitored by the General Partner on a daily basis.